bares43/browser-paste/README.md

 1. Open the extension settings to add, edit, or delete values.
 2. Right click on an input or textarea and choose **Paste** then the desired value.
-3. You can also pick **Random email** to insert a generated email address.
+3. When adding a new value you can mark it as **Random email** and specify a domain.
+   Pasting that entry will generate a random email address using the chosen domain.